rollerozxa/voxelmanip.se/_posts/2024-09-06-the-source-of-the-background-image.md

 ---
 title: The source of the background image
 tags: Meta
+cover_alt: The background image, blurred and with three question marks in front of it.
 ---

 So I received an email about the picture that I use as a background image on my website.
 They were asking about the source of it as they couldn't find it from a reverse image search assuming it was a stock image I had taken from somewhere.